adithyaa2001/Design-of-CMOS-AND-Gate/README.md

 ## Simulation
 ![CMOS AND Gate Simulation](/CMOS_AND_Gate_simulation.jpg)

-From the above plots we can clearly see that the output is high if and only if both inputs are high.
+**From the above plots we can clearly see that the output is high if and only if both inputs are high**